-Dr DeCaprio now providing patients with carotid disease an alternative to conventional surgery: TCAR
+Dr. DeCaprio is now providing patients with carotid disease an alternative to conventional surgery: TCAR

 A potential complication of both surgery (carotid endarterectomy, or CEA) and stenting for stroke prevention in patients with carotid artery disease is a stroke occurring during the procedure itself.
 Studies have shown a higher risk of stroke during conventional stenting as compared to surgery.